FortiGate

 Note that memory increase does not always mean a memory leak.
 A memory leak issue usually has these phenomena:

-• Continuous memory increases without de-allocated.
+• Continuous memory increases without being de-allocated.

 The most important thing for troubleshooting a memory leak issue is to locate which module, process, or function causes the memory increase.